laplacetw/ML-MNIST/README.md

-Do machine learning classification on the MNIST database of handwritten digits.<br>
+Do deep learning classification on the MNIST database of handwritten digits.<br>
 Dataset : http://yann.lecun.com/exdb/mnist/